expo/expo/docs/versions/v16.0.0/guides/configuration.md

    - `infoPlist`

       Arbitrary configuration to add to your standalone app's native Info.plist.
 Applied prior to all other Expo-specific configuration.
 No other validation is performed, so use this at your own risk of rejection from the App Store.

+   - `usesIcloudStorage`

+      A boolean indicating if the app uses iCloud Storage for DocumentPicker.

 - `android`